 Students already enrolled at Washington University in St. Louis may wish to consider this program as part of an accelerated BA/MA option.
 This program is designed to provide students who are interested in the history, criticism, and theories of moving image-based visual culture, from the 19th through the 21st centuries, an opportunity to extend their formal intellectual training and explore film and electronic media as evolving global phenomena.
 The degree will advance a student’s scholarly understanding of all forms of the moving image and their artistic, cultural, industrial, philosophical, political, and social implications.
 In addition to providing knowledge, the degree will emphasize multiple approaches of academic study of the subject that may lead to curating, researching, teaching, and other professional activities centered on film and other moving image media as key aspects of visual culture centrally implicated in debates about culture and commerce, art and technology, entertainment and ideology.

-Students who are Spring graduating seniors at Washington University may apply for this program as a combined BA/MA degree by March 15th to start on the next upcoming Fall semester.
+Students who are spring-graduating seniors at Washington University may apply for this program as a combined BA/MA degree by March 15 to start this program during the subsequent fall semester.

 Required Courses (18 units)